yuliapalamarchuk/yuliapalamarchuk/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">   from Russia.

-- Frontend: I use the Vue.js framework and Quasar to create different websites and web applications.
+- Frontend: I use the Vue.js and Quasar frameworks to create different websites and web applications.

 - Backend: I use Node.js